sheikhzahid/golang-todo/README.md

 # :memo: Go To Do App

-This is a to-do list application.
+This is a to-do list application I made during quarantine to 'do stuff'.

 **Server: Golang
 Client: React, semantic-ui-react